sawolford/onsub/README.md

 # onsub.py
 [onsub.py v0.9](https://bitbucket.org/sawolford/onsub.git)
 ## Summary
 The onsub.py command iterates over subfolders to execute arbitrary commands as dictated by command line arguments and a Python configuration file.
-The main code consists of 2 Python files: an example Python-configuration file that is meant to be user configurable and the onsub.py script that executes commands as dictated by command line arguments and the configuration file.
+The main code consists of two (2) Python files: an example Python-configuration file that is meant to be user configurable and the onsub.py script that executes commands as dictated by command line arguments and the configuration file.
-## Configuration
-The default configuration file is located at `${HOME}/.onsub.py`.
-A partially functional [example configuration file](https://bitbucket.org/sawolford/onsub/src/master/example.onsub.py) provides sample commands for [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/) and [Subversion](https://subversion.apache.org/).
-It also contains a section (named "every") that will allow operations on all subfolders regardless of type.

 All provided files, with a short descrption, are: